 Choose a soft-surfaced flooring like low pile carpet for home movie theaters.
-Hard flooring in home movie theaters leads to confusing audio reverberations.
+Hard flooring installed into home movie theaters leads to confusing audio reverberations.
 Low pile carpeting is a soft floor covering that absorbs sound yet is easy to dry out if it gets wet.

 No single floor covering is perfect for every homeowner in every situation.
-However, vinyl or ceramic tile work best as all-purpose basement flooring.
+However, vinyl or ceramic tile works best as all-purpose basement flooring.

 Moisture in basements can range from outright seasonal flooding to mere condensation on the walls.
 Moisture is by far the biggest determining factor when shopping for basement flooring.